SirPepe/ornament/Readme.md

 ```

 Ornament aims to make the most tedious bits of building vanilla web components
-(attribute handling and reactions to attribute handling) easy by adding some
+(attribute handling and lifecycle reactions) easy by adding some primitives that
-primitives that really *should* be part of the standard, but aren't.
+really *should* be part of the standard, but aren't.

 ## Guide